-As many reading teachers and textbooks will tell you, under the components of reading are phonics, phonemic awareness, vocabulary, fluency, and reading comprehensions.
+As many reading teachers and textbooks will tell you, the components of reading are phonics, phonemic awareness, vocabulary, fluency, and reading comprehension.
 Although I often find myself pretty solid with phonics.
 Sometimes I am too heavy with phonics.
 And that is exactly where my misconceptions leave me.
 Let me explain.
 And hopefully, this will help your misconceptions as well.

 I Did Not Know What I Did Not Know

 Secondly, my first school had a curriculum map and used Saxon Phonics.
 The best part of Saxon is the script you can read and follow.
 This really made me a strong phonics teacher.
-Next, I worked on improving on my weaknesses and to help my students.
+Next, I worked on improving my weaknesses and helping my students.

-Then, several years ago, my county moved towards teaching Orton Gillingham approach using the book Recipe for Reading.
-I started using more hands on learning approaches and blending boards.
+Then, several years ago, my county moved towards teaching Orton Gillingham’s approach using the book Recipe for Reading.
+I started using more hands-on learning approaches and blending boards.
 If I thought my phonics approach was strong before, I know it only got better.

 What I Lost Along the Way